1492 Asst Clk, Board of Supervisors

-Pursuant to Charter, Section 2.117, the Clerk of the Board shall have charge of the office and records of the Board of Supervisors, its committees and its classified staff.
-Under general supervision by the Legislative Deputy, the Assistant Clerk performs complex and responsible legislative, administrative clerical/secretarial, and analytical work in connection with the activities of one or more committees of the Board of Supervisors or the Sunshine Ordinance Task Force, and performs other duties as assigned.
-The essential functions of this job include: upholding the legislative process; reviewing legislative files for accuracy and completeness; organizing and preparing agendas for committee meetings; preparing legal notices and official advertising; attending committee meetings, taking notes, and preparing official minutes; preparing legislation and other reports related to committee actions; organizing and updating official legislative files; conducting research and responding to requests from the public and other departments; performing data entry and database maintenance; conducting quality control on the various files and documents processed; providing assistance to the Clerk of the Board and supervising staff in the absence of Deputy Clerks; and providing assistance and training to newly appointed Assistant Clerks when necessary.
-One Assistant Clerk shall be solely assigned and provide similar essential functions to the Sunshine Ordinance Task Force, including drafting of determinations made by the Task Force and coordinating compliance concerns for City departments and the public on the Sunshine Ordinance.
+Pursuant to the Charter Section 2.117 the Clerk of the Board shall have charge of the office and records of the Board of Supervisors and its committees and its classified staff.
+Under general supervision, by the Legislative Deputy, the Assistant Clerk performs complex and responsible legislative and administrative clerical/secretarial work in connection with the activities of one or more committees of the Board of Supervisors and performs other duties as assigned.
+The essential functions of this job include: upholding the Legislative process; reviewing legislative files for accuracy and completeness; organizing and preparing agenda for committee meetings; preparing legal notices and official advertising; attending committee meetings, taking notes, and preparing official minutes; preparing legislation and other reports related to committee actions; organizing and updating official legislative files; conducting research and responding to requests from the public and other departments; performing data entry and database maintenance; providing assistance to the Clerk of the Board and supervising staff in the absence of Deputy Clerks; and providing assistance and training to newly appointed Assistant Clerks when necessary.

-A successful candidate must be a team player who is able to multi-task under tight deadlines, work with or without supervision, and provide constant attention to detail while maintaining accuracy.
+A successful candidate must be a team player who is able to multi-task and work with or without supervision while providing constant attention to detail and maintaining accuracy.
 A successful candidate’s flexibility, ability to prioritize work, and good judgment will allow him/her to thrive in this deadline-driven environment.
 Strong written and verbal communication skills, customer service orientation, and work ethic define characteristics of a person who will flourish in this environment.
 Candidates with emotional intelligence and who demonstrate high levels of collaborative behavior with other employees are desirable.

-The essential functions of the Assistant Clerk include, but are not limited to, the following:
+The essential functions of the Legislative Clerk include but are not limited to the following:

-- Identifies, contacts and follows up with departments and other sources to obtain required attachments, documents and policy recommendations required for consideration of proposals, and ensures such attachments and documents are received before an item is submitted for a draft agenda.
+Identifies, contacts and follows up with departments and other sources to obtain required attachments or documents missing from proposals, and assures such attachments and documents are submitted before an item is submitted for a draft agenda.

-- Independently composes and types correspondence relative to office operations - requiring knowledge of operations and regulations- for departments and Supervisors offices, prior to providing it to the Clerk of the Board for signature and/or approval.
+Independently composes and types correspondence relative to office operations, requiring knowledge of operations and regulations, for department and Supervisors offices prior to providing it to the Clerk of the Board for signature and/or approval.

-- Communicates courteously and effectively with City officials, their staff and the general public.
+Communicates courteously and effectively and follow through with City officials, their staff and the general public.

-- Provides assistance to the Clerk of the Board and Legislative Deputy Clerk, and supervises staff in the absence of the Deputy Clerk.
+Provides assistance to the Clerk of the Board and Legislative Deputy, and supervises staff in the absence of Deputy Clerk.

-Nature of Essential Duties Include: Ability to effectively manage stressful situations under constant mandated deadlines.
-Extensive work in a standard office environment, which may involve prolonged sitting, bending, and operation of typing, word processing, and other office equipment.
-Ability to work outside normal business hours and attend evening meetings when necessary.
-Ability to adapt to change and work as part of a self-directed team.
+Nature of Essential Duties Include: Extensive work in a standard office environment which may involve prolonged sitting, bending, and operation of typing, word processing, and other office equipment; Ability to work outside normal business hours and attend evening meetings when necessary; Ability to adapt to change, work as part of a self directed team; Ability to effectively manage stressful situations under constant deadlines.

 Two (2) continuous years of recent and verifiable work experience in the Legislative field handling regulations, noticing, policy bodies, parliamentary procedure, agendas, and minutes.

 The above minimum qualifications reflect special conditions associated with the position(s) to be filled.
-They may differ from the standard minimum qualifications associated with this job class.
+They may differ from the standard minimum qualifications associated with this job class code.
 Applicants who meet the minimum qualifications are not guaranteed advancement in the selection process.

 The following desirable qualifications may be considered at the final the selection process when candidates are referred for hiring.

-- Experience writing accurate, well organized, and grammatically correct documents, which include, but are not limited to, legislation, letters, memoranda, and reports;
+Experience writing accurate, well organized, and grammatically correct documents, which include, but are not limited to, letters, memoranda, and reports;

 How To Apply